-Grand Rapids Refreshment Areas
+Grand Rapids Outdoor Refreshment Areas

 Just purchase your beverage from a participating business, and stay within the clearly designated areas as you roam.
 It’s a great way to see the sights and soak up some Vitamin D while you sample the luscious libations of America’s Craft Beverage Capital.

-Downtown Refreshment Areas
+Downtown Refreshment Area

 Back to Top of List